radeusgd/quartz/README.md

 ### Examples
 In `bad` directory there are examples of syntax, type and runtime errors.
 In `good` directory:
- - `bigexample.quartz` demonstrates most constructs of the language in some random ways
+ - `bigexample.quartz` demonstrates most constructs of the language in some random ways, warning: it's interactive (you need to write 3 lines into stdin)
  - `bst.quartz` shows usage of a binary search tree implementation
- - `fuel.quartz` shows instruction counting capabilities of the language Besides these, lots of interesting constructs can be found in `stdlib` where `Prelude` defines lots of higher order functions known from Haskell and `BST` defines the functions that are used in the BST example.
+ - `fuel.quartz` shows instruction counting capabilities of the language
+ - `io.quartz` demonstrates do-notation and some higher order functions working with IO (mapM) Besides these, lots of interesting constructs can be found in `stdlib` where `Prelude` defines lots of higher order functions known from Haskell and `BST` defines the functions that are used in the BST example.

+### Editor support
+In `support/` directory there's an experimental version of a Spacemacs layer that may be used for syntax highlighting of the language (it auto-detects .quartz extension).

 ## Ocenianie
 Komentarz odnośnie oceniania: